Pro and Cons Of Harnesses vs Collars: Which Is Best For Your Dog?

 The choice between a collar or harness for your dog can be confusing but every dog and owner are different and have different needs.

-Soft Adjustable Dog Harness.
+Harnesses are a great choice for almost all breeds of dogs, including ones with smaller necks or breathing issues like our Soft Adjustable Dog Harness.
 They are safer than traditional collars and help protect your dog from injury if they tend to pull too hard.
 However, they are sometimes harder to get on and off quickly and often difficult to size properly.
 On the other hand, traditional dog collars are an everyday use option when fitted correctly.
 Since they are able to easily hold an ID tag, collars help make sure your dog is never lost without identification.

 When choosing either a collar or a harness, or even both, it’s important to keep in mind your dog’s personality and comfort.
 Those who pull on a leash might be better off with a harness, while more feisty dogs might find collars easier to put on when heading out to the park.
 With either choice, make sure the collar or harness is fitted properly and is comfortable for your dog to wear for all your adventures together.